 The application must include the Standard Form 424 (Application for Federal Assistance), cover page, and the Project Narrative.
-More detailed information about the Project Narrative follows.
-Applicants should also complete and attach to their application the "BUILD 2019 Project Information" form available at www.transportation.gov/BUILDgrants.
-The Department recommends that the project narrative follow the basic outline below to address the program requirements and assist evaluators in locating relevant information.
+Applicants are encouraged to also complete SF-424C and attach to their application the "BUILD 2020 Project Information" form available at www.transportation.gov/BUILDgrants.

+DOT recommends that the project narrative follow the basic outline below to address the program requirements and assist evaluators in locating relevant information.

-Project Description II.
-Project Location III.
-Grant Funds, Sources and Uses of all Project See D.2.ii.
-Funding.
-IV.
-Selection Criteria V. Project Readiness VI.
-Benefit Cost Analysis See D.2.v. and E.1.ii.
+I. Project Description See D.2.i.
+II.
+Project Location ....
+See D.2.ii.
+III.
+Grant Funds, See D.2.iii.
+Sources and Uses of all Project Fund-IV.
+Selection Criteria See D.2.iv. and E.1.
+V. Environmental Risk See D.2.v. and E.1.ii.
+Review.
+VI.
+Benefit Cost Anal-See D.2.vi. and E.1. ysis.

-The project narrative should include the information necessary for the Department to determine that the project satisfies project requirements described in Sections B and C and to assess the selection criteria specified in Section E.1.
-To the extent practicable, applicants should provide supporting data and documentation in a form that is directly verifiable by the Department.
-The Department may ask any applicant to supplement data in its application but expects applications to be complete upon submission.
+The project narrative should include the information necessary for DOT to determine that the project satisfies project requirements described in Sections B and C and to assess the selection criteria specified in Section E.1.
+To the extent practicable, applicants should provide supporting data and documentation in a form that is directly verifiable by DOT.
+DOT may ask any applicant to supplement data in its application but expects applications to be complete upon submission.

 In addition to a detailed statement of work, detailed project schedule, and detailed project budget, the project narrative should include a table of contents, maps and graphics, as appropriate, to make the information easier to review.
-The Department recommends that the project narrative be prepared with standard formatting preferences (a single-spaced document, using a standard 12-point font such as Times New Roman, with 1-inch margins).
+DOT recommends that the project narrative be prepared with standard formatting preferences (a single-spaced document, using a standard 12-point font such as Times New Roman, with 1-inch margins).
 The project narrative may not exceed 30 pages in length, excluding cover pages and table of contents.
 The only substantive portions that may exceed the 30-page limit are documents supporting assertions or conclusions made in the 30-page project narrative.
 If possible, website links to supporting documentation should be provided rather than copies of these supporting materials.
 If supporting documents are submitted, applicants should clearly identify within the project narrative the relevant portion of the project narrative that each supporting document supports.
-The Department recommends using appropriately descriptive file names (e.g., "Project Narrative," "Maps," "Memoranda of Understanding and Letters of Support," etc.) for all attachments.
+DOT recommends using appropriately descriptive file names (e.g., "Project Narrative," "Maps," "Memoranda of Understanding and Letters of Support," etc.) for all attachments.
 DOT recommends applications include the following sections: